derrian-distro/LoRA_Easy_Training_Scripts/README.md

 **Please ensure you have python 3.10.6 and git installed**

-Gone is the two scripts of the past, and now everything is handled in one simple `main.py` and the two accompanying bat files `run_popup.bat` and `run_command_line.bat`.
+Gone are the two scripts of the past, and now everything is handled in one simple `main.py` and the two accompanying bat files `run_popup.bat` and `run_command_line.bat`.
 If you are on a linux system you can run them by activating the venv, which has moved to the sd_scripts folder within this project then run it using the command `accelerate launch main.py` for the command line, or `accelerate launch main.py --popup` if you want the popups.

 the base version was designed for people who want to directly modify the script themselves, which you can now do so in the file `ArgsList.py`. to find out all of the commands and what they do you can run the script with the -h command to list every argument or just look at the list of arguments below